jhrush/College-Class-Organizer/README.md

 Code Milestone #3 Release Notes
 </h2>
 <p>
 Generates separate files for course webpages separated by discipline.
 Got rid of hanging OR symbols at the end of prereq list.
-Additionally, got rid of bugs where class name potentially appears in the prereq list.
-Added real credit hour amounts to scrape and compatibility to scrape multiple pages course list.
+Additionally, got rid of bugs where class names potentially appear in the prereq list.
+Added real credit hour amounts to scrape and compatibility to scrape multiple page’s course list.
 </p>
 <p>
 Functionality for scraping core courses requirements has been added.
 It is placed in Core.txt.
 Additionally, added testing for core courses requirements list.
-Core course requirements files consist of only a courses name.
+Core course requirements files consist of only a course name.
 </p>
 <p>
-Currently the webscraper scrapes these webpages (for computer science majors):
+Currently the web scraper scrapes these webpages (for computer science majors):
 </p>
 <p>
 Core course list for computer science: https://catalog.unomaha.edu/undergraduate/college-information-science-technology/computer-science/computer-science-bs/#requirementstext